manu-fwi/WiFi-Serial/README.md

  * A FLUSH : Flush the full transmlit buffer --> ANSWER:  A FLUSH OK nb_bytes(int) [+] number of bytes in the buffer that got sent,
  *                                                        a "+" sign means there are still chars in the tx buf, probably an error occured
  */

+A typical connection:

+pin 5 to HIGH:

+->S SSID your_ssid
+<-S SSID OK
+->S KEY you_KEY
+<-S KEY OK
+->A AP_CONNECT
+<-A AP_CONNECT
+->S
+->A CONNECT
+<-A CONNECT OK
+There you are connected to the server you wanted, just have to switch to byte stream mode and use the serial port to send/receive. pin 5 to LOW

+Serial reads and writes.

+And voila!